marianne-manaog/oois-python-codio/README.md

-# Object-Oriented Information Systems (OOIS) module-related exercises
+# Object-Oriented Information Systems (OOIS) module-related exercises and challenges

-This repository showcases Python- and SQL-related exercises based on the Codio platform's activities implemented as a part of an assignment for the OOIS module towards the MSc in Computer Science at the University of Essex.
+This repository showcases Python-, SQL-, and UML diagrams-related exercises based on the learning platforms' activities implemented as a part of an assignment for the OOIS module towards the MSc in Computer Science at the University of Essex.